Which of the following compounds contains an aldehyde functional ... | Study Prep in Pearson+

 1

-Identify the functional groups present in each compound by analyzing their molecular formulas and structures.

-Recall that an aldehyde functional group is characterized by the presence of a carbonyl group (C=O) bonded to at least one hydrogen atom, typically represented as -CHO.
+Recall that an aldehyde functional group consists of a carbon atom double bonded to oxygen (a carbonyl group) and bonded to at least one hydrogen atom, with the general structure \(\mathrm{R{-}CHO}\), where R can be hydrogen or any alkyl group.

-Examine the first compound, \(CH_3COOH\), which contains a carboxylic acid group (-COOH), not an aldehyde.

-Look at the second compound, \(CH_3COOCH_3\), which is an ester functional group, indicated by the -COO- linkage, so it is not an aldehyde.
+Examine each given compound's structure to identify the presence of the aldehyde group:

+1. \(\mathrm{CH_3OCH_3}\) is dimethyl ether, which contains an oxygen atom bonded to two methyl groups, but no carbonyl group.

 Watch next